radicle-dev/radicle.xyz/_guides/seeder.md

     exit

-This should throw you back into the original session you opened via SSH.
+This should return you to the original session you opened via SSH.

 ### Configuring your node's system service